+Internships and co-ops can provide valuable experience to your data science degree, in addition to expanding your network for future job prospects.
 To participate in a co-op, students must have a cumulative GPA of 3.0 or above, and adhere to deadlines posted.
-International students must have completed two semesters before eligible for co-ops.
-Students should contact IPS to ensure that requirements of their visas are fulfilled and understand CPT requirements.
+International students should contact IPS to ensure that requirements of their visas are fulfilled.

-Only co-ops that are relevant to your data-science program may be counted towards the academic fulfillment of your data science degree.
+Only internships and co-ops that are relevant to your data-science program may be counted towards the academic fulfillment of your data science degree.
 Students who wish to count co-op experience towards the academic fulfillment of the data science degree should provide the offer letter / job description to the program director for prior approval.
 If approved, up to three (3) credits of Co-op (UN 5000/ UN 5001 / UN 5002) can be counted towards academic fulfillment of the data science degree as a domain specialization elective.